pminina01/readthedocs/Tutorial.md

 Now, when you run the application, you should see log messages written to file.txt in current directory.

 ###Multiple targets
-Lets try something more complex now.
+Let's try something more complex now.
 Imagine you want to send very detailed logs to a file, and you also want to see the logs in the console window, but slightly less detailed.
 Here's the configuration file which implements this:
 ```xml
 <?xml version="1.0" encoding="utf-8" ?>
 <nlog xmlns="http://www.nlog-project.org/schemas/NLog.xsd"